-Direct GHG emissions (Scope 1) of assets operated upstream have reduced by Overall, direct GHG Scope 1 emissions 3% compared to 2021, mainly due to the recorded drop in annual production and the improvement with regard to emissions from flaring.
-The index of Scope 1 GHG emissions intensity with respect to 2014 has reduced by around 23%, slightly behind schedule, mainly due to the Covid pandemic and local factors in Libva.
-Flaring down and CCS projects are being sanctioned, creased by about 3% in 2022 compared and their impact on target achievement to 2021 due to lower consumptions in the date will be evaluated.
+Direct GHG emissions (Scope 1) of assets operated upstream have reduced by 3% compared to 2021, mainly due to the recorded drop in annual production and the improvement with regard to emissions from flaring.
+The index of Scope 1 GHG emissions intensity with respect to 2014 has reduced by around 23%, slightly behind schedule, mainly due to the Covid pandemic and local factors in Libya.
+Flaring down and CCS projects are being sanctioned, and their impact on target achievement date will be evaluated.
 With respect to 2021, the index slightly increased mainly in relation to the exit of Vår Energi from the operated domain.
 The volumes of hydrocarbons sent for routine flaring decreased by around 9% in 2022 compared to 2021, mainly due to energy efficiency and flaring down interventions in Egypt and Nigeria.
-Fugitive emissions are decreasing thanks to LDAR (Leak Detection And Repair) campaigns implemented periodically with a reduction of emission of about 50 ktCOeeq. compared to 2021.
+Fugitive emissions are decreasing thanks to LDAR (Leak Detection And Repair) campaigns implemented periodically with a reduction of emission of about 50 ktCO2eq. compared to 2021.
 Methane emissions intensity is improving and equal to 0.08%, in line with the commitment to maintain it below 0.2%.